Ayush0713/E-Commerce-Customer-Sales-Analysis-SQL-/README.md

 - Aggregations: Grouping data for revenue and rating summaries.
 - Window Functions: Using DENSE_RANK() to rank customers by geography.
 - CTEs (Common Table Expressions): Writing readable, multi-step queries.

+## Final Conclusion
+This project allowed me to apply data analysis techniques to solve real-world e-commerce problems.
+I learned how to handle real-world data issues like missing values and invalid entries before performing analysis.
+The final queries provide essential business insights into sales trends and customer loyalty, underscoring that clean data and well-structured SQL are the foundations of sound business decisions.